 Number Two: Don’t Skip Social Media

 Digital media outlets have become the primary source of marketing and advertising.
 Everything else is just history now.
-Regardless of the target audience the brand is seeking, having a proactive social media presence will improve the brand’s reach, sales, and more.
+Regardless of the target audience the brand seeks, having a proactive social media presence will improve the brand’s reach, sales, and more.

 Number Three: Value the Team

 Your team members are the first brand ambassadors for your brand.
 Their effort is what keeps the brand alive.
-Keep them aligned with the business strategy and goals to always direct their hard work in the right place.
-Invest in employees as much as possible to help them excel in the tasks they do for the brand.
+To direct their hard work in the right direction, keep them aligned with the business strategy and goals.
+Invest in employees as much as possible to help them excel in their tasks for the brand.

 Number Four: Follow Trends in Moderation